 Commonly submitted special consideration requests:

-- To change an allocated exam venue
+- change an assigned exam venue

-3.8 Withdrawing from an exam
+Withdrawing from an exam

 To withdraw from an exam candidates must email firstname.lastname@example.org.